ReactiveX/rxjs/docs_app/README.md

 * If you get a build error complaining about examples or any other odd behavior, be sure to consult the [Authors Style Guide](https://angular.io/guide/docs-style-guide).

+## Disclaimer

+Starting the new documentation, we worked closely together with the Angular team and therefore adapted their way of generating docs.
+This leads to the effect, that there may be some references to angular (e.g. variable names, file names ...).
+Don't be confused by this, this shouldn't bother you.
+Thanks to the Angular Team for their support.
+Anyway RxJS will always be an independent project, which aims to work closely with other technologies and frameworks!